 We assume that mirror parts have other part labels than their “base” parts.

-Note In most CAx processes, parts have two string attributes: One label describing the name and usage of a part in a human readable form, and another one used for indexing this item in the OEM’s “part store”.
-The latter one typically consists of only few characters (some 8 to 12, e.g.), resembles more to a number than to a name, and therefore, is not human readable.
+NOTE In most CAx processes, parts have two string attributes: One label describing the name and usage of a part in a human readable form, and another one used for indexing this item in the OEM’s “part store”.
+The latter one typically consists of only a few characters (e.g. some 8 to 12), resembles more to a number than to a name, and therefore, is not human readable.
 In our context, the term “part label” refers to the latter one.

-Part Instances
+Part instances

 Instances of parts, also known as ditto-parts, typically have the same label as their “base” parts.
 Stating their instance makes such parts uniquely distinguishable, without resort to their geometrical location.
 Stating an instance without a part is meaningless, however.